rafiusks/tkinterAssignment/README.md

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 ## Acknowledgments

 - Built with Python's Tkinter and Pillow libraries.
 - Inspired by simple drawing applications available in various operating systems.
-- Special thanks to the open-source community for their invaluable tools and libraries.

 ---

-## Contact

-For any questions, suggestions, or contributions, please contact [your-email@example.com](mailto:your-email@example.com).

----

-**Enjoy creating your artwork!**